NO PROMO CODE REQUIRED

 Loyalty programs are very attractive incentives for customers in crowded markets, especially for high-volume players looking to get the most bang for their buck.
 Unfortunately, FanDuel PA does not yet offer a loyalty program specifically for sports bettors, although that could change.

-The site does, however, offer its loyal daily fantasy sports players kickbacks under its FanDuel Players Club.
+The site does, however, offer its loyal daily fantasy sports players kickbacks under its FanDuel Players Club and is testing a temporary rewards program for select players.
 It’s quite possible that we could see the site adapt and extend this program for its sports betting websites in PA and across the U.S. in the near future.

 DFS players, for their part, are automatically enrolled in the FanDuel Players Club and receive rewards based on how many FanDuel Points (FDP) they earn each month.
 For every $1 patrons spend in entry fees, they are awarded 5 FDPs.
 The more points they earn, the higher they advance through the site’s seven levels.